G-Boronad/Arduino-air-quality-analyser/readme.md

     * CLK - pin 13 on sd shield connected with wire to  pin 52 on Méga
     * CS  - depends on your SD card shield : pin 10 for mine.

-* SD shield is attached to I2C bus as follows:
+* SD shield is attached to I2C  bus for RTC module as follows:
     * sda pin on sd shield connected with jumper to  A4 pin on sd shield
     * scl pin on sd shield connected with jumper to  A5 pin on sd shield